johnwargo/joomla-to-markdown/README.md

 npm install j2md -g
 ```

-*Note:** To use the module without installing it locally, use the following command:
+**Note:** To use the module without installing it locally, use the following command instead:

 ``` shell
 npx j2md command [parameters]
 ```

+Using the supported commands listed in the following section.

+## Preparing for Use

-Next, complete the following steps to export your Joomla data and convert your article content to [Markdown](https://daringfireball.net/projects/markdown/) format:
+To use the module, you must complete the following steps to export your Joomla data and convert your article content to [Markdown](https://daringfireball.net/projects/markdown/) format:

 1. Export your site's `categories` table in JSON format to a local file
 2. Export your site's `content` table in JDON format to a local file